Everyone wants more ease in our lives…

 Flow steps help you manage your time, organize your space and refer to how you arrange space (i.e., do you like things out where you can see them or hidden away behind closed doors?)

-What’s important is to understand who you are in terms of what comes naturally to you and manage your resources so that you can take advantage of your already-existing natural behavioral tendencies.
+What’s important is to understand who you are naturally.
+Then you can manage your resources to support your natural behavioral tendencies.